singaravela45/Youtube-liquid-glass-theme/README.md

 ---

-## 🛠️ Local Installation (Chrome, Edge, Opera)
+## 🛠️ Local Installation (Chrome, Opera, Brave)

-Since the extension is currently pending store approvals for Chromium browsers (and is now considered legacy), you can install the latest stable Chromium build locally in Developer Mode in just a few seconds:
+For users on other Chromium browsers where the extension is not yet in the store, you can install the latest stable build locally in Developer Mode in just a few seconds:

 1.  **Download the Extension:** Click the **Download ZIP** button in the downloads section above and extract the folder to your computer.
-2.  **Open Extensions:** Open your browser and type `chrome://extensions/` (or `edge://extensions/` / `opera://extensions/`) in the URL bar.
+2.  **Open Extensions:** Open your browser and type `chrome://extensions/` (or `opera://extensions/` / `brave://extensions/`) in the URL bar.
 3.  **Enable Developer Mode:** Toggle the **"Developer mode"** switch in the top right corner of the page.
 4.  **Load the Extension:** Click the **"Load unpacked"** button in the top left and select the extracted `Youtube-Pro-Plus-main` folder.
 5.  *Important:* Make sure to disable any conflicting Tampermonkey scripts or Stylus themes!